BenGardiner/RAMN/docs/minictf.rst

 Transmission
 """"""""""""

-- **Very easy**: There is a flag broadcast with CAN ID 0x770 if you send any message with ID 0x456.
+- **Very easy**: There is a flag broadcast with CAN ID 0x770 if you send any message with standard ID 0x456.
-- **Very easy**: There is a flag broadcast with CAN ID 0x771 if you send a CAN message with ID 0x457 and payload "GIVEFLAG".
+- **Very easy**: There is a flag broadcast with CAN ID 0x771 if you send a CAN message with standard ID 0x457 and payload "GIVEFLAG".
-- **Very easy**: There is a flag broadcast with CAN ID 0x772 if you send a remote frame with a specific ID.
+- **Very easy**: There is a flag broadcast with CAN ID 0x772 if you send a remote frame with a specific standard ID.
 - **Intermediate**: There is a flag broadcast with CAN ID 0x773 if you send a specific CAN message, checked with the following function:

 .. parsed-literal::